dragapult-xyz/py-banapass/readme.md

 - [Python 3.x](https://www.python.org/downloads/)
 - NFC Card Reader [compatible with the nfcpy library](https://nfcpy.readthedocs.io/en/latest/overview.html)
-- Custom Banapassport DLL file `bngrw.dll` (release preferred), contained in the `bngrw` folder in this repository
+- [open-banapass](https://github.com/dragapult-xyz/open-banapass/releases/latest) `release` build, or `debug` if you experience issues

 ## Setup

 1. Clone the repository to a local folder `git clone https://github.com/dragapult-xyz/py-banapass`.
 2. Install the required Python modules by running `pip install -r requirements.txt` in the directory.
 3. Follow the [nfcpy setup tutorial](https://nfcpy.readthedocs.io/en/latest/topics/get-started.html).
-4. Replace the original `bngrw.dll` file in the game directory with the custom file provided.
+4. Back up the original `bngrw.dll` file in the game directory and replace it with the `bngrw.dll` file contained within the downloaded `open-banapass` build.
-   - Use the version in the `release` folder unless you experience issues, in which case the `debug` version may be used
+   - Use the version in the `release` archive unless you experience issues, in which case the `debug` version may be used
    - The debug version may have different behavior, and may require additional libraries.

 ## Usage